robertu94/SPERR/index.md

 `compressor_3d -h` or `compressor_3d --help`.
 Here is a list of all command line utilities that are built by default.

+- `show_version`: it simply prints the current SPERR version and the Git SHA1 value of the code that is being compiled.
 - `compressor_3d`: it takes in a 3D volume and produces compressed bitstream.
   A set of options that describes the input volume and compression parameters is required.